hpe-storage/scod/docs/learn/persistent_storage/index.md

 # Overview

 This is a free learning resource from HPE which walks you through various exercises to get you familiar with Kubernetes and provisioning Persistent storage using Nimble Storage, HPE Primera or HPE 3PAR storage systems.
+This guide is by no means a comprehensive overview of the capabilities of Kubernetes but rather a getting started guide for individuals who wants to learn how to use Kubernetes with persistent storage.

 [TOC]